2025 SEI Energy Faculty Fellows with their hosts and the SEI team

 Driving Growth Through Meaningful Partnerships

-The Strategic Energy Institute at Georgia Tech is approaching this challenge through the Energy Faculty Fellows Program focused on growing partnerships with other academic institutions -- specifically, Emerging Research Institutions (ERIs) including R2 universities, Minority Serving Institutions (MSIs), Historically Black Colleges and Universities (HBCUs), or Primarily Undergraduate Institutions (PUIs).
+The Strategic Energy Institute (SEI) at Georgia Tech is approaching this challenge through the Energy Faculty Fellows Program focused on growing partnerships with other academic institutions -- specifically, Emerging Research Institutions (ERIs) including R2 universities, Minority Serving Institutions (MSIs), Historically Black Colleges and Universities (HBCUs), or Primarily Undergraduate Institutions (PUIs).

 2025 Energy Faculty Fellow Program